hungcq/knowledge-repo/biology/life-ascending.md

 - Question: how DNA code for protein (amino acid)?
   - Constraint: 20 amino acid (aa) -> 3-letter sequence needed
   - Hypo: overlapping sequence
-  - -> Falsified by data: how aa appear in protein
+  - -> Falsified by data: how aa appears in protein
   - Obs: DNA -> messenger RNA -> transfer RNA (20 types, bind to dif 3-letter codons):
-    - Question: how transfer RNA bind to mRNA correctly/orderly
+    - Question: how transfer RNA binds to mRNA correctly/orderly
     - Hypo: only 1 per 3 cyclic permutations of codon is allowed
     - -> Disproved by aa AAA
     - Obs: redundant code, dif codons can code for 1 aa